Introduction to Using PxPlus

 MNU=ctl

-Assigns ctl value to be associated with a right click Popup Menu event for when the mouse pointer is positioned over the GUI control object.
+Assigns ctl value to be associated with a right click Popup Menu event for when the mouse pointer is positioned over the graphical user interface control object.

 NUL=string$